- Home

 A blood sugar-friendly twist on classic scampi using whole wheat pasta, heart-healthy olive oil, and protein-rich shrimp for steady energy without the spike.

 This reimagined shrimp scampi transforms a restaurant favorite into a low-glycemic powerhouse that won't send your blood sugar soaring.
-By swapping traditional refined pasta for whole wheat spaghetti, we've dramatically lowered the glycemic impact while adding fiber that slows glucose absorption.
-The generous portion of protein-rich shrimp further stabilizes blood sugar response, making this dish ideal for anyone managing their glucose levels.
+By swapping traditional refined pasta for whole wheat spaghetti (8 oz serving 4 people), we've dramatically lowered the glycemic impact while adding fiber that slows glucose absorption.
+The generous portion of protein-rich shrimp (1 pound total) further stabilizes blood sugar response, making this dish ideal for anyone managing their glucose levels.

 The recipe emphasizes heart-healthy fats from olive oil while using minimal butter for flavor, creating a Mediterranean-inspired sauce that's both indulgent and nutritious.
 Garlic and shallots provide anti-inflammatory compounds, while fresh lemon juice adds brightness without added sugars.
-The combination of protein, healthy fats, and complex carbohydrates creates a balanced meal that provides sustained energy.
+The combination of protein, healthy fats, and complex carbohydrates creates a balanced meal that provides sustained energy for 3-4 hours without blood sugar spikes.

 For optimal blood sugar management, start your meal with a small side salad before enjoying this dish.
 The fiber from vegetables eaten first creates a protective barrier in your digestive system, further slowing carbohydrate absorption.
 Pair with steamed broccoli or asparagus for additional fiber and nutrients.
-This scampi proves that managing your glycemic response doesn't mean sacrificing flavor or satisfaction.
+This scampi proves that managing your glycemic response doesn't mean sacrificing flavor or satisfaction - each serving delivers approximately 2 oz of pasta with 4 oz of shrimp for perfect macronutrient balance.

 Blood Sugar Impact